Risk is everywhere, every day. Some people take steps to protect themselves and manage that risk. Others leave it up to luck.

 If those companies or sectors struggle, investors could lose a big chunk of their money.
 Investors could avoid overlap by simply looking at a fund’s prospectus online.

 To further diversify, investors also may want to think beyond stocks and bonds.
-Exchange-traded funds, cryptocurrency, commodities, and real estate investment trusts (REITs) are just a few of the possibilities.
+Exchange-traded funds, cryptocurrency account, commodities, and real estate investment trusts (REITs) are just a few of the possibilities.

 Investors could also diversify the way they invest.
 Long gone are the days when everyone turned to a stockbroker or a financial advisor to grow their money.

-An investor might have a 401(k) through work but also open a traditional IRA or Roth IRA through an online financial company.
+An investor might have a 401(k) through work but also open a traditional IRA or Roth IRA online through a financial company.

 2. Lowering Portfolio Volatility